 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
-We determine the right container size and dispatch the dumpster after a quick call with the site super regarding total tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash in them—earn the lowest per-ton rate.
+I size the container and dispatch the dumpster based on a quick call with the site super regarding the project tonnage.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off ships with an included tonnage allowance: you pay for the weight upfront.
-Additional weight is billed at our per-ton overage rate against the scale-house ticket; this ensures transparency when the truck weighs in—no surprises.
-We recommend roofing tear-off jobsite containers for shingles because their weight is high and should not eat into your mixed-debris allowance for the container.
+Every construction roll-off ships with a set tonnage allowance included in the upfront quote.
+Additional weight is billed at our published per-ton overage rate against the scale-house ticket; this ensures you only pay for what you actually haul.
+Keep shingles separate—use our roofing tear-off jobsite containers: shingle weight runs heavy and should not eat your mixed-debris allowance once the truck weighs in.

 20-yard